Super Star (Taiwanese TV series)

 Super Star, also known as TTV Super Star since 2020 (超級巨星紅白藝能大賞 lit.
 'Superstars Red and White Talent Awards') is an annual Chinese New Year's Eve television special produced by Taiwanese broadcaster TTV.
-It is broadcast simultaneously on television and on the OTT platform, nationally and internationally by the TTV network and by some overseas broadcasters (mainly Singapore and Malaysia) which also acquired programming rights to air the program.
-Taiwan Mobile was later sponsored the event and carried digital rights for simulcast premiere in Taiwan starting from the 2018 edition.
-The first special premiered on February 13, 2010, the eve of the 2010's Chinese New Year, and has span a total of 14 competitions since.
+It is broadcast simultaneously on television and on the OTT platform, nationally and internationally by the TTV network and by some overseas broadcasters (mainly Singapore and Malaysia).
+Taiwan Mobile was later sponsored the event and carried digital rights for simulcast premiere in Taiwan between 2018 and 2025.
+The first special premiered on February 13, 2010, the eve of the 2010 Chinese New Year, and has span a total of 14 competitions since.

 The competition is basically similar to the NHK's New Year's Eve special, Kōhaku Uta Gassen, which first premiered in 1951, albeit several differences from the original counterpart.

 History and format

 Similar to Kōhaku Uta Gassen, these songs and performers are examined by a selection committee put together by TTV.
 The basis for selection are record sales and adaptability to the edition's theme.

 At the same time, a demographic survey is conducted regarding the most popular singers for each and what kind of music people want to hear.
 This and the song selection explain the amalgamation of the musical genres and its artists.

 The show was first announced on October 27, 2009 with Chang Hsiao-yen and Harlem Yu announced as hosts for the special.
 The special was taped on February 3, 2010 and first broadcast on February 13, 2010, and was held on National Taiwan University Sports Center.
 Beginning 2011, the special was held at the permanent venue of Taipei Arena.

 In 2015, the broadcast was transitioned to High-definition television.

 In 2018, the number of hosts were added and mediators are now included to serve as the hosts for the special.
 Chang and Harlem left the show and were respectively replaced by Nadow Lin & Mary Wu and Sam Wang & Jade Chang, except in 2023 edition which hosted by Chen Ming-chu and YELLOW, while Mickey Huang served as the show's overall mediator.
 In 2024 however, Lulu Huang Lu Zi Yin has taking over as the show mediator, replacing Mickey Huang.

 The show also introduced a newly revamped logo per the renewal process, such as the inclusion of inverted exclamation mark in the middle of the red and white words for 2018–2020 edition and the mirror image between the letter R and W for 2022 edition, in which the later celebrate its networks 60th anniversary.